 - 6 p.m.: Make dinner and tidy up

 - 8 p.m.: Help mom with bedtime tasks – a bath, changing into pajamas, brushing teeth, etc.

 - 10 p.m.: Help mom get into bed

 Your list will be different for each day, of course, but this offers a helpful guideline to let you know when you may have just a little downtime to yourself, and when you will need to provide hands-on help.

 This is also an appropriate time to determine boundaries together – and to pledge to adhere to them.
 Again, these will be different for each person as well as on different days, but decide what is essential to each of you: having a specific time each day for self-care and personal time, when family and friends will come to visit, whether or not you intend to maintain a job outside of the home, etc.

-As a caregiving newcomer, understand that Seniorcorp is always here to help as you get accustomed to your caregiving role to ensure you are also able to care for yourself – something that is extremely important to both you and a loved one in your care.
-Contact the experts of home and hospice care in Virginia Beach at 757-640-0557 to get more information about care services in your area.
+As a new family caregiver, understand that Seniorcorp is always here to help as you get accustomed to your caregiving role to ensure you are also able to care for yourself – something that is extremely important to both you and a loved one in your care.